Working in Retirement

 The statutory earnings-related pension scheme is divided into the private and the public sector.

-As a rule, persons working in the public sector are insured under the Public Sector Pensions’ Act (JuEL).
+As a rule, persons working in the public sector are insured under the Public Sector Pensions’ Act.
 The act covers persons working for Keva’s member companies, the State, the Evangelical-Lutheran Church and the Social Insurance Institution of Finland (Kela).
 Most persons insured in the public sector work in the municipal sector.

 Insured under the earnings-related pension acts, insured

-A person who, at the time of compiling that statistics or previously, were in an employment relationship or worked as a self-employed person, and who is eligible for an earnings-related pension at the time of the pension contingency.
+A person who, at the time of compiling the statistics or previously, were in an employment relationship or worked as a self-employed person, and who is eligible for an earnings-related pension at the time of the pension contingency.

 Work insured under the earnings-related pension acts

 Work done between the ages of 17 and 67 must be insured under an earnings-related pension act.
-The obligation to take out insurance ends when the person turns 68 years and concerns earnings that exceed a certain monthly limit (€62.88/month in 2022).
-If a retired person works, their earnings must also be insured, and they gain new pension for those earnings.
+The obligation to take out insurance ends when the person turns 68 years and concerns earnings that exceed a certain monthly limit (€65.26/month in 2023).
+If a retired person works, their earnings must also be insured, and they earn new pension for those earnings.

 Self-employment insured for earnings-related pension